jakobzhao/geog371/lectures/lec07/readme.md

 What Leaflet does web maps with tiled base layers, panning and zooming, and feature layers that you supply.
 It handles various basic tasks like converting data to map layers and mouse interactions, and it's easy to extend with plugins.
 It will also work well across most types of devices.

 What Leaflet does not do: Provide any data for you!
 Leaflet is a framework for showing and interacting with map data, but it's up to you to provide that data, including a basemap.
 Leaflet is also not GIS, although it can be combined with tools like **ArcGIS**, **MapBox**, or **CartoDB** for GIS-like capabilities.
-(1) If you need total freedom of form, interaction, transitions, and map projections, consider working with something like D3.
-(2) If you need word with 3D virtual globe, cesium is alternative.
+- *If you need total freedom of form, interaction, transitions, and map projections, consider working with something like D3.*
+- *If -you need word with 3D virtual globe, cesium is alternative.*

 We will start with an empty webpage, then progressively add components to make a Leaflet map.
 It assumes a basic knowledge of HTML and JavaScript, or at the very least assumes the will to tinker with the code to better understand what it does.
 It won't explain every little object or array, but will contain plenty of links.
 Many code blocks will show only a snippet of code, highlighting the changes over previous examples.
 Click the "View this example on its own" link underneath a map to see complete code.
 For thorough documentation, see the Leaflet site.

-### 1.3 Use an IDE and start up a Server
+### 1.3 Use an IDE (Webstorm) and start up a Server

-Use an IDE for writing your code, such as **Webstorm**, **Sublime Text**,  or **Notepad++**.

 To put your map on the web, you need to host the web page and geospatial data to the server.
 So, you need to transfer the web pages and data to the remote server (e.g., Google cloud platform) or to set up the local computer as a server.
 Regarding setting up a local server, you can try Webstorm debugging/execution environment or python SimpleHTTPServer, such as: